game-de-it/GKDpixel_StockOS_v2/README_EN.md

 - USB device not available
    - Keyboard, WiFi dongle, etc.

+# Front end switching procedure
+For esoteric and gmenu2x, execute "FE changes" in the "settings" section.
+If you want to switch from MinUI, please execute "Revert Stock" in "Tools".

 # File path list
 ## ROM directory
 [Click here for a list of ROM directory file paths](./ROMDIRS.md)